mythiculs/HSV-Pack/README.md

 ## HSV Pack

 This HSV Pack is there for anyone who wants a HSV and does not know what to choose.
 There is over 150 of them, so choose whatever you need.
+This pack is recommended to be used on version 1.39.1.

 ## Installation